wmbenedetto/dotfiles/README.md

 Clone to ~/setup

 Run firstrun.sh.
-This will symlink the dotfiles into your home directory.
+This will symlink the dotfiles into your home directory, as well as setting up the home dir structure.

 # Switching environments